What is a Kanban Board?

 Work items are written down on cards and placed into their respective columns.

-Different card colors are used for different types of work items, and vertical rows, known as swimlanes, are used to organize teams working on the same board.
+Different card colors are used for different types of work items, and horizontal rows, known as swimlanes, are used to organize teams working on the same board.

 A limit is placed on the capacity of some columns to ensure smooth flow of work,